mit-6861/MIT-6861.github.io/_pages/project.md

 - Stage 2: read the Conclusion, then skim most of the paper (10-30 minutes)
 - Stage 3: thoroughly read the entire paper, with the goal of being able to understand the intricate details (30 minutes - 3+ hours)

-Only proceed to a given stage after you've deemed it necessary from the previous stage.
+Only proceed to a given stage after you've deemed it necessary to do so, given what you learned from the previous stage (e.g., you may have learned the work isn't pertinent to your interests).
 Notice that each subsequent stage requires roughly an order of magnitude more time (2 minutes, 20 minutes, 200 minutes).
 It's not worth your time to thoroughly read most papers, simply because their work isn't closely related to your work.
 In other words, **it is completely unnecessary to fully read every paper that looks interesting on the surface (e.g., title)**.
 This is especially helpful as you are just starting out on a new project, when you are still learning the scope of the field.
 Moreover, essentially no paper is _perfectly, fully_ understandable; every paper has a page limit, and there's only so much explaining one can detail.
 Thus, it's often the case that some equations will have some poorly-defined variables, or for there to be tiny details about the data and models that are left out.
 So, please don't waste your time by treating every paper as an oracle that is important for your work. **Only the most related works are worth spending many hours diving into.**

 I highly recommend using [ConnectedPapers](https://www.connectedpapers.com/) to assist in finding related works.

 You may find on [arXiv.org](https://arxiv.org/) a few highly-useful papers.
-Beware, though, **arXiv papers are unvetted, pre-prints that are not peer-reviewed.** It is common practice for authors to first place their paper on arXiv, before submitting it to top-tier conferences (a la flag-planting).
+Beware, though, **arXiv papers are unvetted, pre-prints that are not peer-reviewed.** It is common practice for authors to first place their paper on arXiv before submitting it to top-tier conferences (a la flag-planting).
 So, while some of arXiv papers will go on to become incredibly impactful published papers, the majority will not.
 If you find any arXiv paper that seems useful to your project, search for it on [Semantic Scholar](https://www.semanticscholar.org/) or [Google Scholar](https://scholar.google.com/) to see if it's been subsequently published in a top-tier research conference.
 This will help you assess how much stock to place in the given paper.

 #### MORALE
 I encourage everyone to please not feel intimidated by the breadth and depth of NLP research papers.
 You are in a safe and structured class environment, and I want to see everyone learn and grow.
 I hope everyone feels inspired to read tons of papers (even if they seem confusing at first), come up with several research questions and ideas, and execute your envisioned solutions as quickly as possible.
 In research, most attempted solutions do not work -- this is the case for _everyone_.
 That's part of the process and the necessary path for successfully contributing new nuggets of knowledge to a field.
 That's the beauty and fun of science.
 The key is to "fail fast", learn from each experiment's results, and to document your insightful conclusions and successes.